 How Does the Buying Process Work?

 If you’ve read everything above and have decided that a stair lift is the best way for you or a family member to age safely and happily at home, please follow the steps listed below to get started.

-- Visit a Showroom (Where Available): Visit one of our local showrooms in Boston, Chicago, Colorado Springs, Connecticut, Denver, Kansas City, Los Angeles, Minneapolis, Pittsburgh, or San Francisco so that you or a family member can test-ride a lift to get comfortable with how it operates and ensure it is the best solution for your mobility needs.
+- Visit a Showroom (Where Available): Visit one of our local showrooms in Boston, Chicago, Colorado Springs, Connecticut, Denver, Kansas City, Los Angeles, Minneapolis, Northern CO, Pittsburgh, San Francisco, or Utah so that you or a family member can test-ride a lift to get comfortable with how it operates and ensure it is the best solution for your mobility needs.
 All of the Lifeway Mobility showrooms are equipped with fully operational Bruno stair lifts.

 - Purchase Stairlift: Consider all factors – from online reviews, to safety features, options, and warranties, when deciding on a stair lift.
 We are happy to answer any questions that you may have.